mkessler21/mkessler21/README.md

-# Welcome to my Repository!
+# Welcome to my repository!

 ### A few things about myself:
 * I am studying Data Science with Business Analytics @ UC Berkeley.